-Turkish currency's freefall rocks equity markets, euro
+Turkish currency's freefall rocks world equity markets, euro

 Wall Street also fell.

-The safe-haven Japanese yen hit a one-month high of 113.38 against the dollar.
+The safe-haven Japanese yen hit a one-month high of 113.38 against the dollar, and was last traded at 110.91.

 Adding to emerging market currency woes was the Russian ruble, which weakened to 67.6825 to the dollar.
 Overnight it had retreated to its lowest since November 2016 on threats of new U.S. sanctions, weakening beyond the psychologically important 65-per-dollar threshold.